receter/monorepo-release-workflow/README.md

 ## Notes

+### Editing the PR description

+While you can edit the PR description this will not affect the creation of the content for `CHANGELOG.md`.
+This will be generated from scratch by the release-please action based on the conventional commits in the PR when the PR is merged.

+But the modified PR description will be used for the GitHub release.

+> **Note:** When there is another push to the `main` branch after the description was edited, the PR description will be overwritten by the release-please action.

 ### Changelog Sections

 Currently the default configuration for changelog sections is active.
 This can be changed in `release-please-config.json` file.
 The default configuration ([source](https://git.io/JqCZL)) is: